ADVERTISING

-the general assembly of the Darmstadt Rhein Main Neckar Chamber of Industry and Commerce clearly opposed the introduction of a municipal packaging tax in southern Hesse.
-This is in response to current discussions, including those taking place in Darmstadt.
+The general assembly of the Darmstadt Rhine-Main-Neckar Chamber of Industry and Commerce (IHK) has clearly rejected the introduction of a municipal packaging tax in southern Hesse at its most recent meeting.
+This decision stems from current discussions, including those taking place in Darmstadt.

-"We reject a municipal packaging tax," emphasizes Ulrike Jakobi , Vice President of the Darmstadt Chamber of Industry and Commerce.
-"The salad at the fresh food counter or the coffee on the way to work would be affected.
-Customers would find the price increases incomprehensible – and the lack of understanding would ultimately land on us and our employees."
+“We reject a municipal packaging tax,” emphasizes Ulrike Jakobi , Vice President of the Darmstadt Chamber of Industry and Commerce.
+“The salad at the deli counter or the coffee on the way to work would be affected.
+Customers would find the price increases incomprehensible – and this lack of understanding would ultimately fall on us and our employees.”

-Chamber of Commerce and Industry Managing Director Robert Lippmann also views the introduction critically: "The packaging tax would be a cost driver for both companies and municipalities."
-In addition to changes to cash register systems and employee training, additional administrative costs would arise, for example, through audits and inspections.
-"Whether municipalities will even generate any significant additional revenue from this is questionable.
-What is certain, however, is the additional bureaucratic burden – and this at a time when relief is promised."
+Robert Lippmann, CEO of the Chamber of Industry and Commerce (IHK), also views the introduction critically: "The packaging tax would drive up costs for both companies and municipalities."
+In addition to adjustments to cash register systems and employee training, additional administrative costs would arise, for example, through audits and inspections.
+"It's questionable whether municipalities would actually generate any significant additional revenue as a result.
+What is certain, however, is the increased bureaucratic burden – and this at a time when relief measures are being promised."

 Doubts about effectiveness and fairness

-The Chamber of Industry and Commerce also points to a lack of evidence of an ecological impact.
-"We also want clean parks and city centers," says Jakobi.
+The Chamber of Industry and Commerce (IHK) also points to a lack of evidence for an ecological impact.
+"We, too, want clean parks and city centers," says Jakobi.
 "But a look at Tübingen, where the tax has been in effect since 2022, shows that the hoped-for reduction in single-use packaging waste has so far failed to materialize."

-Lippmann also warns of competitive disadvantages: "A municipal packaging tax creates isolated solutions and disadvantages businesses in municipalities that levy it.
-Companies operating across regions are faced with a patchwork of regulations."
+Lippmann also warns of competitive disadvantages: "A municipal packaging tax creates isolated solutions and puts businesses in municipalities that levy it at a disadvantage.
+Companies operating across regions are confronted with a patchwork of regulations."

 Position paper adopted

-The Chamber of Commerce and Industry (IHK) plenary assembly approved the motion and the position paper "Municipal Packaging Tax – Burden Not Solution" .
-It states that neither a clear ecological impact nor implementation without significant bureaucracy is discernible.
+The Chamber of Industry and Commerce (IHK) general assembly approved the motion and the position paper "Municipal Packaging Tax – Burden Instead of Solution" .
+The paper states that neither a clear ecological impact nor implementation without significant bureaucracy is apparent.

 background

-Since 2022, Tübingen has levied a tax on all food and beverages in disposable packaging.
-After years of proceedings, the Federal Constitutional Court confirmed the legality of the tax in January 2025.
-Since then, more and more municipalities nationwide, including in southern Hesse, have been addressing the issue.
-Darmstadt is currently intensively discussing its introduction.
+Since 2022, Tübingen has levied a tax on all food and beverages in single-use packaging.
+After years of legal proceedings, the Federal Constitutional Court upheld its legality in January 2025.
+Since then, more and more municipalities across Germany, including in southern Hesse, have been addressing the issue.
+Darmstadt is currently engaged in intensive discussions about implementing such a tax.

 (Darmstadt - Red/IHK)